-Not at all!
-In fact, I’ve always encouraged & enabled to do what it best for them.
+In fact, I’ve always encouraged & enabled them to do what it best for THEM & their family.

-(Listen, the #1 priority in an employee’s life, their professional life, is NOT serving the company, satisfying the customer nor (God forbid!) pleasing their boss!
+(Listen, the #1 priority in an employee’s life, yes, even their professional life, is NOT serving the company, satisfying the customer nor (God forbid!) pleasing their boss!

 It’s their own well-being, their own mental health, their own happiness.

 You do what makes you happy & when you do it well, you’re happy!

 No one can force you to be happy.

 They can certainly enlighten you of all the different ways & paths there are to help accomplish that, but in the end, it’s always the employee’s decision.)

 Apparently, our CitiHelp organization had posted an open position for which Darlene was interested.

 CitiHelp was designed to assist other Citibank employees with “issue & problem resolution” regarding system entitlements, password resets, any type of technical issue, any questions with policy/processes/procedures, etc..
 They assist USCC employees as well as those in the branches across the country.